-Join Adam Crespi for an in-depth discussion in this video Assessing the design possibilities, part of Rendering Interiors in 3ds Max.
+Join Adam Crespi for an in-depth discussion in this video Assessing the design possibilities, part of 3ds Max: Rendering Interiors.

 When you're constructing a visualization or a rendering of an interior, the first thing you should do is look at the space, look at the model, and assess the design possibilities of that space.
 For this course, we've got a modern office lobby in a two story office building.
 What we can see here, even with no materials applied in a realistic view showing default light and shadows, is that the window frames on the right side of the image have the potential to cast some really neat shapes and sunlight across that floor.